 Email is a great way to advertise your business, alert your customers with deals or new items, update buyers on their purchases, and answer any questions or concerns.

 According to Blais, you should automate your post-purchase, abandoned cart and win-back emails to increase your list of contacts.

-Today, consumers expect immediate response to any questions or concerns they may have.
-And since you can't answer every individual at all times, chatbots are your best option.
+Today, consumers expect an immediate response to any questions or concerns they may have.
+And since you can't always answer every individual, chatbots are a great option.

 "Chatbots are becoming more sophisticated and will soon be able to do more than simply help with customer support – their capabilities will be expanded to help customers complete purchases, provide personalized offers and promotions, and proactively reach out to customers on your site via configurable rules and actions," said Harry Thakkar, partner at Avatria, a digital commerce firm and developer of innovative e-commerce solutions.

 Additionally, ComScore projects that by 2020, 50 percent of mobile queries will be voice searches.
 To take advantage of this growing trend, Blais suggests focusing on long-tail keywords and everyday syntax, and writing in structured, digestible bites.

 To leverage this trend, however, it's important that you understand how best to use it for your brand and audience.